Henry Samueli: Philanthropy

 A major passion of Susan Samueli is in the areas of complementary and alternative medicine and integrative health and wellness.
 In 2001 the Samuelis established the Susan Samueli Center for Integrative Medicine at UC Irvine.
 They have also supported the research of the John Wayne Cancer Institute in Santa Monica, California, in cancer prevention and treatment.
 In 2017, the Samuelis made a transformational $200 million gift to UC Irvine to create the Susan and Henry Samueli College of Health Sciences, a first-of-its-kind College of Health Sciences focused on interdisciplinary integrative health.
 As part of the gift, the existing Susan Samueli Center for Integrative Medicine was elevated to become the Susan Samueli Integrative Health Institute.

 Some of the other major naming gifts of the Samueli Foundation include the Samueli Theater at the Orange County Performing Arts Center in 2000, the Samueli Jewish Campus in Irvine, CA in 2001, the Sala and Aron Samueli Holocaust Memorial Library at Chapman University in 2003, the Samueli Academy, a public Charter High School in Santa Ana, CA for community, underserved, and foster teens in 2013.

 In 2015, Samueli received a prize from the Israeli government for his global contribution to innovation and his contribution to innovation in Israel, at the "Innovex" conference for innovation in technology.

 Samueli was named a 2017 Fellow by the National Academy of Inventors.
 Election to NAI Fellow status is the highest professional accolade bestowed to academic inventors.

 To date, the Samuelis have committed over $500 million to philanthropic causes.

-In June 2019, UCLA announced a $100-million gift from Samueli and his wife, Susan.
+In June 2019, UCLA announced a $100-million gift from the Samuelis.
 The gift will be used to expand the engineering school.